xgvargas/js-css-min-django/README.md

 $pip install jscssmin --target $PYTHONPATH --install-option="--install-scripts=~/bin"
 ```

-Be sure to point scripts to a place here you have write access.
+Be sure to point scripts to a place here you have write access **and** is in your path.

 Example with a django project
 -----------------------------